 Health Indicator Report of Hepatitis A Infections

 Hepatitis A is a contagious liver disease that results from infection with the hepatitis A virus.
 It can range in severity from a mild illness lasting a few weeks to a severe illness lasting several months.
 Hepatitis A is usually spread when a person ingests fecal matter--even in microscopic amounts--from contact with objects, food, or drinks contaminated by the feces or stool of an infected person.
 The best way to prevent hepatitis A is by getting vaccinated.
-Rates of hepatitis A in the United States are the lowest they have been in 40 years.
-The hepatitis A vaccine was introduced in 1995 and health professionals now routinely vaccinate all children, travelers to certain countries, and persons at risk for the disease.
-Hepatitis A vaccination has dramatically affected rates of the disease in the United States and the number of reported cases in the state has steadily decreased since that time.
-Surveillance data are used to detect outbreaks, determine the effectiveness of hepatitis A immunizations, monitor disease incidence in all age groups, determine the epidemiologic characteristics of infected persons including source of infection, and assess and reduce missed opportunities for vaccination.
-In the U.S., there were 1,987 new hepatitis A virus infections reported to CDC in 2009.
-The actual number of cases is considered to be much higher, since many people who are infected never have symptoms and are never reported to public health officials.
-It is estimated that there were 10,000 new infections in 2009 in the U.S.
+The hepatitis A vaccine was introduced in 1995 and health professionals now routinely vaccinate all children, travelers to certain endemic countries, and persons at risk for the disease.
+Hepatitis A vaccination has dramatically affected rates of the disease in the United States and the number of reported cases in the Utah has steadily decreased since its advent.
+In recent years, hepatitis A outbreaks have occurred from several different sources including foodborne transmission through ingestion of contaminated food and person-to-person transmission through close contact with an infected person, most recently, among people who use drugs, people experiencing homelessness, and men who have sex with men.
+Recent outbreaks have mainly affected adults.
+Increased vaccination efforts targeting adults in at-risk populations can help limit the size, duration, and spread of person-to-person outbreaks.
+Surveillance data are used to detect outbreaks, determine the effectiveness of hepatitis A vaccination, monitor disease incidence in all age groups, determine the epidemiologic characteristics of infected persons including source of infection, and assess and reduce missed opportunities for vaccination.
+While the average number of annual hepatitis A virus (HAV) infections reported to CDC in recent years has declined substantially compared to 2000, fluctuations have occurred in the last 20 years because large outbreaks occurred.

 NotesThe U.S. rates are derived from the Centers for Disease Control and Prevention Morbidity and Mortality Weekly Reports.
-The Utah rates are derived from Utah annual surveillance reports.
-Data has not been finalized for the United States for 2010-2013.
+The Utah rates are derived from annual surveillance reports.

 - Utah Department of Health, Bureau of Epidemiology